BeardedFish/ini-rw/README.md

 IniRW::IniSetting iniSettings(INI_FILE_PATH);
 ```

-To make sure the INI file was opened successfully, check to see if either the `IniSetting` instance or the `IsLoaded()` function returns true.
+To make sure the `.ini` file was opened successfully, check to see if either the `IniSetting` instance or the `IsLoaded()` function returns true.
 ```cpp
 if (iniSettings) // if (iniSettings.IsLoaded())
 {